MediArXiv/resources/README.md

 MediArXiv is a project initiated by [Open Access in Media Studies](https://oamediastudies.com).

 Our technology partner is the [Center for Open Science](https://cos.io/), which hosts the MediArXiv through the [Open Science Framework Preprints](https://osf.io/preprints/) server.

+This README text and other materials in the repository are adapted from PaleorXiv’s openly licensed [resources](https://github.com/paleorXiv/resources) repository.